ivy-llc/ivy/docs/overview/deep_dive/building_the_docs_pipline.rst

    This file will be imported with the default ``conf.py`` file located in the ``doc-builder`` repo.

-Running the script like this:
+Running the script:

 .. code-block:: bash

     ./make_docs_without_docker.sh /path/to/project

-will build the docs for the project and output them in the ``docs/build`` folder.
+will result in the creation of documentation for the project in the directory ``doc/build``.

 The Docker image
 ~~~~~~~~~~~~~~~~

 The Docker image `unifyai/doc-builder <https://hub.docker.com/r/unifyai/doc-builder>`_
 works as a wrapper around the ``make_docs_without_docker.sh`` script.
-It basically run
+It runs the script
-the script on the ``/project`` folder, located in the container `like this
+ on the ``/project`` directory, located in the container `as shown here
 <https://github.com/unifyai/doc-builder/blob/master/Dockerfile#L20>`_:

 .. code-block:: bash

     ./make_docs_without_docker.sh /project

-So, to build the docs through docker you use this command:
+To build the docs through docker you use this command:

 .. code-block:: bash